 If you are looking for an Instagram-worthy brunch, this is your spot.
 The lattes here are top notch and they always have unique takes on eggs or veggies.
 The best dish might be their blueberry and ricotta hotcake, complete with berries, seeds and double cream.
 It comes in American-supersize portion which we learned the first time and only after we finished it (which was awesome) we were told you can order a small version.
 It’s not on the menu so you’ll feel like a local if you ask for the small one.

 We also use it as our fav spot to meet friends (because then we can try more food).

 It’s consistently on the list of top brunch spots so if you want a classic spot, head to Top Paddock.

 We had another epic brunch at Kettle Black, a super popular spot right near the Botanical Gardens.
 Like most places, they make great coffee, have decadent folded eggs and a stunning hotcake.
 There was no secret small one so we got the regular version, the size of a steering wheel.
 It as like a bird feeder with so many seeds — but was SO good.

 I should be used to it by now, but I can’t get over every single brunch place being so darn hip — and having amazing coffee!!

 We also loved Proud Mary in Collingwood.
 We came here with our dear friend Maria, especially after I got jealous of the pictures of Maria and Justin there during his last visit without me :(.

 In Brighton, our fav spot is Brighton Schoolhouse.
-We went here on Juliette’s first birthday.
+We went there on Juliette’s first birthday.
 We celebrated with insane mushroom toast and chili crab croissant.

-And since we were celebrating Juliette’s birthday, we got her a babychino (cup of frothed milk).
+And since we were celebrating Juliette’s birthday, we got her a babyccino (cup of frothed milk).

 She wasn’t so into the texture.